Reproduction-A

 • Fragmentation

-Pollination is the transfer of pollen grains from anther to stigma.
+Pollination is the transfer of pollen grains from the anther (male part) to the stigma (female part) of a flower, which is necessary before fertilisation can occur.

 Q39.
 Which part develops into a seed after fertilisation?